adralak/Library-coevolution-study/github_scripts/README.md

 # Use

 The most useful script is parsing_releases.py
-Change the REPO_QUERY to suit your needs then lauch it.
+Change the REPO_QUERY, STARS_MIN and STARS_MAX to suit your needs then lauch it.
 The script will prompt you to enter your github token and then start running.